The NSW Pet Registry

 • A certificate of microchipping or a letter from your vet

-• Proof of desexing from your vet or a statutory declaration; the Companion Animal Legislation encourages responsible pet ownership, part of which includes desexing your pet
+• Proof of desexing (if applicable) from your vet or a statutory declaration; the Companion Animal Legislation encourages responsible pet ownership, part of which includes desexing your pet

 • Any documents which entitle you to a discount such as a pensioner concession card, veterans card, registered breeder membership card